ashrf288/aws_docker/README.md

 # deploy your docker container to the cloud (aws ec2)

-1- create a aws account
+1- create  aws account if you dont have one

 2- log in to your aws console